-- People's care plans were person centred and support was tailored to meet their needs. - Staff knew people well and how they liked to be supported. - People and their relatives were involved in discussing their care arrangements.
-They felt listened to and able to raise concerns.
-A family member said, "Once [relative] didn't click with a staff member, although they were good at their job.
-Helping Hands were able to change this after listening to [relatives] views.
-They were very good at doing this without making anyone uncomfortable."
+- People's care plans were person centred and support was tailored to meet their needs. - Staff knew people well and how they liked to be supported.

+• People and family members were involved in discussing their care arrangements.
+A family member told us they felt listened to and able to raise any concerns.
+"Since the start of the care they put in, all is working very well and I have not worried."